 An Expert Guide on Honeywell Water Heater Status Light

-It may be the solution to your issue and a simple remedy if your water heater has a Honeywell gas valve and you discover you have no hot water.
+It may be the solution and a simple remedy if your water heater has a Honeywell gas valve and you discover you have no hot water.

 The “High-Temperature Shutdown” setting of the Honeywell water heater status light was activated.
 The gas valve closes, extinguishing the pilot light and preventing your water heater from continuing to heat the water.
 The LED water heater status light is not on to assist you in identifying the issue.
 But don’t worry.
-Your water heater may be fixed in only five minutes, easily.
+Your water heater may be fixed easily in only five minutes.

 honeywell water heater status light